 Ovarian Cancer Detection Veterinary Student Internship

-This summer, we are thrilled to offer two research internships at the Penn Vet Working Dog Center funded by the Ovarian Cancer Symptom Awareness Organization (OCSA).
+These summer research internship at the Penn Vet Working Dog Center is funded by the Ovarian Cancer Symptom Awareness Organization (OCSA).
 These are paid summer internships for first- or second-year veterinary students who are interested in learning more about medical detection and the role of detection dogs.
 The selected intern will be immersed in ovarian cancer detection research and gain hands on experience with our scent detection canines.
 There is a focus on study execution, data acquisition, data analysis and writing.

 - First- or second-year veterinary student